tumetus/tuomokankaanpaa/public/blog-posts/how-i-converted-my-website-from-wordpress-to-jamstack/index.md

 ![How I rebuilt my website using Jamstack](./images/from-wp-to-jamstack-thumbnail.jpg)

-It's 2021 and it has been almost three years since I started blogging.
+It's 2021 and it has been over three years since I started blogging.
 When I started I bought a domain and webhotel from [Bluehost](https://www.bluehost.com/track/tume/bpfromwptojamstack) and build my blog on top of Wordpress.
 I came up with a name for my blog; codepulse.blog.
 To this date I have more or less consistently writed articles to that blog.
 But lately I got this idea that maybe it is time to update the blog a little bit.

 # Desires - What I want from my new blog / website